nokia/time-series-data-collector/README.md

 - Get time series considering only a start point.
 - Export the time series in JSON or CSV files via a shared volume or web services.

 One of the main advantages of these features is that they don't have any size limit for the time series.
-If the time series database has its own limit, Pronoia will split the queries automatically and reconstruct the whole time series.
+If the time series database has its own limit, TSDC will split the queries automatically and reconstruct the whole time series.

 The solution is containerized.